 We monitor the outcomes of our support on an ongoing basis.
 As we have a very low percentage of children entitled to FSM, publishing data on individual pupils would mean that children were identifiable, however, we thoroughly track all children’s learning internally and all PPG pupils made excellent progress.

-As governor with responsibility for children in receipt of pupil premium funding, I have received a full briefing from the head teacher regarding the plans in place to support these children and how to develop their language, their reading, and their social and emotional learning.
-As the percentage of children in receipt of pupil premium is very low, it is inappropriate (for data protection reasons) to comment in detail on outcomes.
-However, it is fair to say that each child at TPPS in receipt of pupil premium has a clear teaching plan, taking into account their specific needs, to help ensure that they make good progress and any gaps in achieving the national expectation are reduced as much as possible.
+As the governor with responsibility for children in receipt of pupil premium funding, I have received a full briefing from the head teacher regarding the plans in place to support these children and how to develop their language, their reading, and their social and emotional learning.
+As the percentage of children in receipt of pupil premium is very low, it is inappropriate (for data protection reasons), to comment in detail on outcomes.
+However, it is fair to say that each child at TPPS in receipt of pupil premium, has a clear and individualised plan, to help ensure that they make good progress.